danesparza/OWIN-WebAPI-Service/README.md

 If you're starting from scratch, add a new service project to your solution by selecting **'Windows Service'** in the new project template.

 ### Add the OWIN Nuget packages ###

-Add the appropriate OWIN packages to your project by doing a search in the NuGet package manager for `OwinSelfHost`.
+From the package manager console:

+    Install-Package Microsoft.AspNet.WebApi.OwinSelfHost

 This will install the following dependent packages automatically:
 * Microsoft.AspNet.WebApi.Client
 * Microsoft.AspNet.WebApi.Core
 * Microsoft.AspNet.WebApi.Owin